0din logo

 Validate Submitted Information

-We will validate the information submitted by researchers within 2 weeks.
+We attempt to validate the information submitted by researchers within 2 weeks.
 During this period, our team will thoroughly assess the vulnerability to confirm its validity and impact.
 If the complexity of the submission requires further time for validation, we’ll let the researcher know early in this process.

 In the event that our team is experiencing a heavy load, we will inform the researcher in our initial submission receipt.
 This transparency helps set expectations regarding the timeline for validation and further communication.